son-oh-yeah/indigo/my_collections/_blogs/2021-02-05-reminder-show-case.markdown

 title: "Reminder for bill payment"
 layout: post
 date: 2021-02-05 12:06:05
-tag: [Remminder,Prototype, UI, Mobile, Payment]
+author: sonohyeah
 image:
 headerImage: true
 description: "- They do not know when their bill will be due, they can miss them through other channels such as email or SMS.
 - They were feeling in lost control when their bill was paid without a reminder."
+tag: [Remminder,Prototype, UI, Mobile, Payment]
 blog: true
-author: sonohyeah
+category: blog

 ---